Become a reliable and secure sender

 How to Configure the SPF for turboExecutive

-To configure an SPF for turboExecutive, you’ll need to create a TXT type record to add to your domain:
+To configure an SPF for turboExecutive, you’ll need to create a TXT type record to add to your domain, as shown in the 2 cases below::

-How to set up the White-labeled service on turboSMTP
+How to set up the Domain Authentication on turboSMTP

-To guarantee an optimum delivery rate and prevent your emails from ending up in spam, after having set the DNS records as shown before, you have to activate the White-labeled function in your turboSMTP account.
+To guarantee an optimum delivery rate and prevent your emails from ending up in spam, after having set the DNS records as shown before, you have to activate the Domain Authentication mode in your turboSMTP account.
 Here are the simple steps to follow: